 If you don’t have contact with any tropical fish, and new arrivals are quarantined, it is unlikely your goldfish will ever contract the disease.

-Move the goldfish into the sickbay and a mild salt bath of two teaspoons of un-iodized salt per gallon.
+The first thing to do is move the goldfish into the sickbay with a mild salt bath of two teaspoons of Aquarium salt per gallon.
+Then add further treatments as listed below.

 Copper based chemicals are the treatment of choice.